True polar wander: Examples

 Cases of true polar wander have occurred several times in the course of the Earth's history.
 It has been suggested that east Asia moved south due to true polar wander by 25° between about 174 and 157 million years ago.
 Mars, Europa, and Enceladus are also believed to have undergone true pole wander, in the case of Europa by 80°.

 Uranus' extreme inclination with respect to the ecliptic is not an instance of true polar wander (a shift of the body relative to its rotational axis), but instead a large shift of the rotational axis itself.
 This axis shift is believed to be the result of a catastrophic series of impacts that occurred billions of years ago.

 Distinctions and delimitations

 Polar wander should not be confused with precession, which is where the axis of rotation moves, in other words the North Pole points toward a different star.
 There are also smaller and faster variations in the axis of rotation going under the term nutation.
 Precession is caused by the gravitational attraction of the Moon and Sun, and occurs all the time and at a much faster rate than polar wander.
-It does not result in changes of latitude.
+It does not result in changes of latitude (it results in changes of star inclinations).

 True polar wander has to be distinguished from continental drift, which is where different parts of the Earth's crust move in different directions because of circulation in the mantle.
+Because of plate tectonics, the polar wander as seen from an individual continent may differ from the true polar wander (see also apparent polar wander).

 The effect should further not be confused with the effect known as geomagnetic reversal that describes the repeated proven reversal of the magnetic field of the Earth.